Breathing Techniques for Anxiety

 Other Stress Relief Methods That Utilize Breathing Techniques

-Three other kinds of stress relief methods also utilize relaxing breathing - guided relaxation, meditation, and yoga.
-Yoga and meditation in particular are useful for if you feel a sense of constant anxiety, and can help you break a habit of anxiety breathing because they increase your awareness of how you're breathing.
+Three other kinds of stress relief methods also utilize relaxing breathing—guided relaxation, meditation, and yoga.
+Yoga and meditation, in particular, are useful when you feel a sense of constant anxiety; they can help you break a habit of anxiety breathing because they increase your awareness of how you're breathing.
 Physical activity also naturally regulates your breathing, and is another option if breathing exercises aren't appealing to you.
-A simple guided meditation for if you're struggling with anxious thoughts is the leaves on a stream meditation, which you can download for free.
-This mp3 runs around 13 minutes so it's not too time-consuming.
+Simple guided meditations, around 10 minutes in length, are easy to find online and are not too time-consuming.

 How Can You Tell If Breathing Exercises Are Working?

 If you're someone who likes to measure your results, you can download a smartphone app to track your heart rate.
-These apps work by you placing your finger over your phone's camera, and the camera + app is able to measure your pulse.
+These apps work by you placing your finger over your phone's camera; the app then uses the camera to measure your pulse.
 When you slow your breathing, your heart rate will naturally slow, and you'll notice your stress and anxiety reduce immediately.

 Note that your heart rate will naturally speed up when you inhale and slow down when you exhale.
-Therefore you'll see this pattern of variability when you're monitoring your heart rate with an app.
-If your heart rate is above 90 beats per minute due to feeling anxious, you'll probably find it difficult to think and communicate clearly.
+Therefore, you'll see a pattern of variability when you're monitoring your heart rate with an app.
+If your heart rate is above 90 beats per minute when you're feeling anxious, you'll probably find it difficult to think and communicate clearly.
 Use one of the breathing techniques outlined above to bring it down below that level for instant anxiety relief.